GuideNepalKathmanduEVTransportPersonal Finance

 Total annual~रू 49,000~रू 1,79,000

 Annual savings: ~रू 1,30,000.
-Over 5 years: ~रू 6.5 lakh, plus the upfront रू 5 lakh, = रू 11.5 lakh of total advantage to the EV — without even counting the foregone-interest math on the price difference.
+Stretch that over 5 years and you get ~रू 6.5 lakh, plus the upfront रू 5 lakh, = रू 11.5 lakh of total advantage to the EV.
+That ignores the foregone-interest math on the price difference.

-The break-even km calculation that most blog posts run does not apply here.
+The break-even km calculation most blog posts run does not apply here.
 The EV is cheaper from km 1.

 The premium comparison: BYD Atto 3 vs petrol mid-SUV